 Another rather common issue is that when we don’t see others doing their job or the progress they’re making, we might start losing trust.
 Although ironically, this is when we actually focus more on actual results, instead of making assumptions based on how busy they seem at the office.
 One remedy for this that we cannot recommend enough is scheduling daily stand-ups or, at the very least, weekly meetings in the form of video calls.
 “Not only does this keep everyone in the loop but it’s also just nice to talk to your coworkers and see their friendly faces on a regular basis.”
 Other common methods include using collaborative project management software (such as Trello), time tracking tools (like our app of choice, Toggl) and again, updating your current status on Slack, to give your teammates a better idea of what you’re up to.

 You can also try out creating a dedicated channel where people can share updates on their progress from the past day or week.
-Not only is it a perfect occasion to show off your recent achievements, but it also gives you a chance to learn more about the cool projects that your colleagues are working on at the time and exchange your thoughts and advise.
-Still, if this doesn’t work for you due to the nature of your work, you can always find a different way of reporting that works best for your team.
+Not only is it a perfect occasion to show off your recent achievements, but it also gives you a chance to learn more about the cool projects that your colleagues are working on at the time and exchange your thoughts and advice.
+Still, if this doesn’t work for you due to the nature of your work, you can always look for a different way of reporting that works best for your team.

 Some time ago, we had a specific communication issue to solve.
 With our team growing significantly in the last year, and a dozen or so people joining us on a remote work basis, we had started getting asked for more and more updates about the company’s current plans, projects, etc. Primarily, we launched an internal newsletter, with extensive weekly updates from each department.
-However, after a short while it started losing traction from its authors and readers alike.
+However, after a short while, it started losing traction from its authors and readers alike.

 So after this setback, we’ve decided to reinvent the idea and create a simple community platform that would be slightly more interactive.
 It does also include a news section, although it’s more selective, with only a few general announcements and short updates on our current projects.
 Apart from that, there’s also a more casual column with suggestions and photos from our team members, a list of interest-based Slack channels, photo albums from previous events, announcements on future ones, and so on.
-We’ve only been testing it out for a few weeks so far, but hopefully it will serve us for many more to come.
+We’ve only been testing it out for a few weeks so far, but hopefully, it will serve us for many more to come.
 If your team is struggling with working remotely, you could propose creating a similar space or find another way of engaging your coworkers.

 At the beginning of your home office journey, you might often get distracted — especially if you live with other stay-at-home flatmates or struggle with concentrating on a single task at a time.
 You might notice a significant decline in efficiency, so it’s essential to find yourself a designated working space, away from potential distractions.
 For this we have two more protips from Marcin: “it might really be worth investing in a pair of noise-cancelling headphones, or if you keep finding yourself scrolling through social media and news feeds, the good news is, there are multiple apps that can help you with that.”

 On the other hand, if you easily get immersed in your work and become lost to the world, this can also negatively impact your overall productivity.
-It’s best to take a short break every hour or so, as skipping them not only decreases your work performance at the time, but can lead to chronic stress and in consequence, burnout.
+It’s best to take a short break every hour or so, as skipping them not only decreases your work performance at the time but can lead to chronic stress and in consequence, burnout.
 “The easiest solution to that is scheduling reminders, maybe in your calendar.
 Even for tasks as simple as taking a 5-minute break to grab a glass of water and stretch your legs while you’re at it.”
 It might not be as persuasive as your colleagues rushing you to lunch or proposing coffee breaks, but it should do the job.

 Another life-changing piece of advice for starters is tricking your brain that you’re actually ‘going to work’.
 “You get ready in the morning, as you normally would before heading to the office, take a short stroll around your neighbourhood and only then get started on your tasks.”
 After getting some air and much-needed energy for the next couple of hours, this will serve as an evident start of your working day.